d-eathrow/anonymousland/_items/Services.md

 - Moderation is done via ``mjolnir``, let us keep this ban list to a minimum.

 - Ratelimiting actions is currently set as default on Matrix, and can be easily re-enabled if needed, do not ruin this for others.

-- We are currently not using a CAPTCHA for registration or requiring an Email, CAPTCHA will be enabled if abuse happens!

 - Metrics are disabled.